ep2lab/pyee/README.md

     docker run hello-world

-Future versions will include the experimental Docker rootless installation https://docs.docker.com/engine/security/rootless/ Download the public ``ep2lab\pyee`` image from Docker Hub and run the installation script (this will only add your user inside the container so you can modify outputs files with user permissions later:
+Future versions will include the experimental Docker rootless installation https://docs.docker.com/engine/security/rootless/ Download the public ``ep2lab\pyee`` image from Docker Hub and run the installation script (this will only match your user and group IDs inside the image so you can modify outputs files with user permissions later:

     docker pull ep2lab/pyee:latest
     cd docker